jon-jacky/Piety/README.md

 > all in our favorite language!*

-We draw inspiration from the single-user, single-language, special-hardware computers of the 1970s and 80s: Smalltalk, Lisp machines, Oberon (see [doc/precursors.md](doc/precursors.md)).
+We draw inspiration from the single-user, single-language, special-hardware systems of the 1970s and 80s: Smalltalk, Lisp machines, Oberon (see [doc/precursors.md](doc/precursors.md)).
 Piety is an experiment to see if we can achieve something similar today with Python, but running on ordinary hardware.